jon48/webtrees-geneajaubart/README.md

 ### System requirements

+It is required to run PHP 5.4 to be able to run the **webtrees-lib** library.
-No additional server configuration or requirements are necessary compared to a standard **webtrees** installation.
+Except the above, **webtrees-lib** shares the same requirements and system configuration as a standard **webtrees** installation.

 ### Installation